TestSmells/TSDetect/src/test/java/org/scanl/plugins/tsdetect/output/AnonymousData_Code_Inspection.md

 not saved
 ### 8: Satisfied by
-- Verify that when invoked in the *sendOldData()* method in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class, the *dataOlderThanOneMonth()* method correctly verifies that older dates result in the entry being deleted
+- Verify that when invoked in the *sendOldData()* method in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class, the *dataOlderThanOneMonth()* method correctly verifies if dates are older than one month, resulting in *sendOldData* not saving that entry
-- Verify that in the *localSave()* method in the **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class that the if *dateOlderThanOneMonth()* evaluates to true and the file length is longer than 10000 lines, the file is not saved
+- Verify that in the *localSave()* method in the **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class that if *dateOlderThanOneMonth()* evaluates to true or the file length is longer than 10000 lines, entries are no longer appended to the file